yarpc/yab/README.md

                                  style traces and baggage headers -T, --topt=                    Transport options for TChannel, protocol headers for HTTP
+      --http-method=             The HTTP method to use (default: POST)

 Benchmark Options:
   -n, --max-requests=            The maximum number of requests to make.
 0